ajkula/killzone/README.md

 Should you take on of your base's armored vehicle, a sniper in your team, shock troopers...
 That should be thought according to mission and **map battlefield weather**.

+## Epic secondary/hidden bosses/objectives

+Yes there should be **elite** activities on the high intesity map for highest level players.

+Also events are constantly happening, patrols attacking positions, fights, it's never quite.

+The teammates you recruit are just recruits at first, but they will tell you something they do care about, their NPC side quests.
+Doing these services will unlock more potential from them.

+Everything should have an experience gauge even weapons lvls will let you improve handling/precision/reloading then at milestones you can buy new sights/magazines/handles/...

 ## Exemple

 > you picked a **hybrid** as your character, your alignement is **New faction**, your mission attack an **ISA base**.

-You take a helghast sniper/recon specialistand an engineer.
+1. You take a helghast sniper/recon specialistand an engineer.
-Position your sniper/recon on a high place so your helghast helmet displays AR intels (the focal point aligns perfectly the display while it is a bit out of step on the sides).
+2. Position your sniper/recon on a high place so your helghast helmet displays AR intels (the focal point aligns perfectly the display while it is a bit out of step on the sides).
-you approach the base which has **new faction** construction vehicles, your engineer hacks these causing a chaos.
+3. You approach the base which has **new faction** construction vehicles, your engineer hacks these causing a chaos.
 The sinper shoots their comms operator, causing the start of the battle...
-while you fight and reposition to keep the tactical advantage a helghast ATAC suddenly attacks the ISA base followed by helghast soldiers and a scorpion tank.
+4. While you fight and reposition to keep the tactical advantage a helghast ATAC suddenly attacks the ISA base followed by helghast soldiers and a scorpion tank.
-OOPS! a **tornado** appears washing away the ATAC and now everyone tries to take cover...
+5. OOPS! a **tornado** appears washing away the ATAC and now everyone tries to take cover...

 # HOW ABOUT IT?